hemeac/kiwiTechTree/README.md

 ## General Gameplay Changes
 * Probe behavior changes in two ways:  First is I have kept PBC's Telemetry Report.
 It is a nice and easy way to get some early science which is obviously needed given the additional nodes.
 I also remove ALL probes SAS levels by default and add in the functionality through the stock upgrade system which follows the Flight Control tech path.
 * Renamed the command pods to reflect the relative node in which they appear.
-* Cockpit heat resistance has been reduced until High-Altitude Flight.
+* Cockpit heat resistance has been reduced until High-Altitude Flight which is added through a B9PS upgrade.
-* Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
+* Rocket Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
+* Jet Engines have received a B9PS upgrade two tiers later which adds about 20% thrust.
+I tweaked the R.A.P.I.E.R. a bit more.
-* Fuel Tanks and the Mk1-3 Spaceplane Systems have B9 upgrade systems implemented that reduce their dry weight by 20% for an additional 50% cost.
+* Command Pods, Fuel Tanks and the Mk1-3 Spaceplane Systems, and other structural parts have B9 upgrade systems implemented that reduce their dry weight by 20% for an additional 50% cost.

 ## BetterSRBs 1.2.3
 Moved the new parts to the SRB tech nodes.
 Deprecate a couple of parts unless other Jade of Maar mods detected; Undeprecate the Missing History SRB in this stage to offer a third tier of SRBs in the 1.875m category.
 Replace new SRB parts with Restock if available to maintain similar aesthetic.